Reggio Emilia

 Reggio nell'Emilia (Note: Pronunciation: /ˈrɛdʒ(i)oʊ ˌnɛlɛˈmiːljə/; /it/.)
-(Rèz; Regium Lepidi), usually referred to as Reggio Emilia, or simply Reggio by its inhabitants, and known until 1861 as Reggio di Lombardia, (Note: Literally "Reggio of Lombardy".) is a city in the region of Emilia-Romagna in Italy.
-With a population of 172,518, it is the 4th-largest city in Emilia-Romagna and the 22nd-largest in Italy.
+(Rèz; Regium Lepidi), usually referred to as Reggio Emilia, or simply Reggio by its inhabitants, and known until 1861 as Reggio di Lombardia, (Note: Literally "Reggio of Lombardy".) is a city in the region of Emilia-Romagna in northeast Italy.
+With a population of 172,921, it is the 4th-largest city in Emilia-Romagna and the 21st-largest in Italy.

 The inhabitants of Reggio nell'Emilia are called Reggiani, while the inhabitants of Reggio di Calabria, in the southwest of the country, are called Reggini.

 The old town has a hexagonal form, which derives from the ancient walls, and the main buildings are from the 16th–17th centuries.
 The commune's territory lies entirely on a plain, crossed by the Crostolo stream.

 History

 Ancient and early Middle Ages

 Reggio began as a historical site with the construction by Marcus Aemilius Lepidus of the Via Aemilia, leading from Piacenza to Rimini (187 BC).
 Reggio became a judicial administration centre, with a forum called at first Regium Lepidi, then simply Regium, whence the city's current name.

 During the Roman age Regium is cited only by Festus and Cicero, as one of the military stations on the Via Aemilia.
 However, it was a flourishing city, a Municipium with its own statutes, magistrates and art colleges.

 Apollinaris of Ravenna brought Christianity in the 1st century CE.
 The sources confirm the presence of a bishopric in Reggio after the Edict of Milan (313).
-In 440 the Reggio diocese was placed under the jurisdiction of Ravenna by Western Roman Emperor Valentinianus III.
+In 440 the Reggio diocese was placed under the jurisdiction of Ravenna by Western Roman Emperor Valentinian III.
 At the end of the 4th century, however, Reggio had decayed so much that Saint Ambrose included it among the dilapidated cities.
 Further damage occurred with the Barbarian invasions.
 After the deposition of Romulus Augustulus in 476 Reggio was part of Odoacer's realm.
 In 489 it came under Ostrogothic control; from 539 it was part of the Roman Empire (Italy), but was taken by Alboin's Lombards in 569.
 Reggio was chosen as Duchy of Reggio seat.

 In 773, the Franks took Reggio.
 Charlemagne gave the bishop the authority to exercise royal authority over the city and established the diocese' limits (781).
 In 888, Reggio was handed over to the Kings of Italy.
 In 899, the Magyars heavily damaged it, killing Bishop Azzo II.
 As a result of this, new walls were built.
 On 31 October 900 Emperor Louis III gave authority for the erection of a castrum (castle) in the city's centre.

 In 1002, Reggio's territory, together with that of Parma, Brescia, Modena, Mantua and Ferrara, were merged into the March of Tuscany, later held by Matilde of Canossa.